 In just a year's time span, its staff has gone through major losses in key positions.
 Today, the P.C. is down to mainly four staff members, which are the acting executive editor, business manager, reporter and circulation manager.
 They have all done a tremendous job of basically doing a major restart and getting the P.C. printed and sent to you, its readers.
-Hopefully with the naming of a permanent editor and the restoration of much-needed editorial staff, the P.C. can get back to being fully engaged in producing the best source of information about the AAPI community and the JACL.
+Hopefully the AAPI community and the JACL.

 Out of curiosity based on conversations from these meetings, I wanted to understand what was happening in the newspaper industry in the United States.
-As can be seen in the bar plot below, it's been a difficult time of change for ad revenue growth in the industry.
+As can be seen in the bar plot below, it's been a difficult time of change for ad growth, which then stalled in the latter part of the decade.

 Up until 2005, ad revenue had been climbing, but the latter end of the first decade of the 2000s ended with large declines, reducing income by more than 50 percent by 2011.
-In this same time period, online income more or less had the decade.
+In this same